hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 In Hexatomic, all test bundles should be located in the `tests/` folder.

 Unit tests test the behavior of a specific class of a bundle.
-They should be part of a test bundle with the same name as the original one, but with the string `.test` appended.
+They should be part of a test bundle with the same name as the original one, but with the string `.tests` appended.
 E.g. tests for classes of the `org.corpus_tools.hexatomic.core` bundle should be part of the `org.corpus_tools.hexatomic.core.tests` bundle.
 If you add a new bundle, always also create a corresponding test bundle.